This page describes how to generate a database table at the same time that you're creating your record type.

 Using our guided experience, you can quickly define the fields you want to add to your record type.
 We'll provide default fields like a primary ID field, and we'll suggest other commonly-used fields like a start date field.
 We'll also walk you through adding relationships to the record type and save you time by generating the common field that enforces each relationship.

-Then, we'll use the fields you've defined for your record type to automatically generate a database script that will create the corresponding fields in a database table.
-In the script, we'll use the same names you give the record fields, but we'll change them to meet the naming requirements of the database.
+Then, we'll use the fields you've defined for your record type to automatically generate a database script to create the corresponding fields in a database table.
+Then we'll execute that script in your selected MariaDB, MySQL, Oracle, or SQL Server data source.
+We'll use the same names you give the record fields, but we'll change them to meet the naming requirements of the database.
 For example, for the record field startDate, we'll create a

 Once you finish, your new data model will be reflected in your record type, and the database table will be synced in Appian.